pippim/pippim.github.io/programs/tim-ta.md

 <a id='hdr7'></a>
 <div class='hdr-bar'>  <a href='#'>Top</a>  <a href="#hdr6">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr8">Skip</a></div>

-# Upload Tim-ta Configuration Sample Video
+# Upload Tim-ta Configuration Tutorial

+If you already have a file ready for importing, skip this section.

 In this section, a sample video walks you through the configuration upload process.
 An existing project from the {{ site.title }} Website